mpenet/spandex/README.md

 * optional automatic discovery of cluster nodes (also known as sniffing)

-And is quite fast already: See ["Benchmarking REST client and transport client"](https://www.elastic.co/blog/benchmarking-rest-client-transport-client)
+And it is quite fast already: See ["Benchmarking REST client and transport client"](https://www.elastic.co/blog/benchmarking-rest-client-transport-client)

 ## Goals